cbdefontenay/deno-blog/README.md

 # Deno-Blog
-# Personnal blog creating with Next.Js
+# Personnal blog created with Next.Js

 ### This blog was created using the new "bêta" version of Next.Js.